costeels/website-checker/README.md

 website-checker

 ## Getting Started
+1. create .env.local file in project root folder. (ones time)
+2. Copy the contents of the file .env to .env.local and put your variables

-First, run the development server:
+## run the development server:

 ```bash
 npm run dev